The Old Vicarage, Burley

 Leicestershire & Rutland,

-Visitors also welcome by appt late May to June
+Visitors also welcome by appt June only

 Admission:Adm £4, chd free (share to Eden Valley Hospice)

-Description:3-acre country garden, planted for year-round interest, incl walled garden (with vine-house) producing fruit, herbs, vegetables and cut flowers.
+Description:3-acre country garden, planted for yr-round interest, incl walled garden (with vine-house) producing fruit, herbs, vegetables and cut flowers.
 Formal lawns and borders, lime walk, rose gardens and a rill through an avenue of standard wisteria.
 Wildlife garden with pond, 2 orchards and beech woodland

-Winner - Country Living Kitchen Table Talent Awards
+In the press:Featured in Country Homes and Interiors and Winner, Country Living Kitchen Table Talent Awards

 Disability information:Some gravel and steps